-The increase was based on a rate study performed by the Public Consulting Group (PCG), which can be found in its entirety at: https://nmhealth.org/publication/view/report/5025/
+In May 2022, New Mexico submitted amendment NM.015.03.01, to implement a permanent rate increase for Consultant and In-Home Living Support services.
+The increase was based on a rate study performed by the Public Consulting Group (PCG) can be found in its entirety at: https://nmhealth.org/publication/view/report/5025/

-Amendment NM.019.07.01 also implemented temporary economic recovery payments to Mi Via providers for eligible HCBS expenditures through available American Rescue Plan Act (ARPA) of 2021, Section 9817 funding.
-The economic recovery payments were phased over a period of 3 years at increments of 15%, 10%, and 5% as demonstrated in applicable Appendix K submissions.
-Amendment NM.019.07.01, implemented the temporary 10% and 5% increases to the provider range of rates respectively over waiver years 2 and 3.
-HSD has submitted an Appendix K to operationalize the 10% and 5% increases for applicable timeframes.
-The temporary increases will be authorized for the duration of the Appendix K authority or until the applicable rates are approved through the base waiver, whichever comes first.
-Additionally, the temporary increases will be operationalized and remain in effect as long as there is available ARPA funding.
+Amendment NM.015.03.01 also implemented a tiered economic recovery payment for Mi Via providers through funding available through the American Rescue Plan Act (ARPA) of 2021, Section 9817.
+The economic recovery payments were phased over a period of 3 years at increments of 15%, 10%, and 5%.
+Amendment NM.015.03.01, implemented the 10% and 5% increase to provider range of rates respectively over waiver years 2 and 3.
+An Appendix K was submitted to CMS in February 2022 to implement 15% increase to provider rates for waiver year 2 of the waiver.